LostPizzaMan/PizzaCaptions/README.md

 - **Swappable engines** - Whisper for accuracy, Parakeet for speed on any PC
 - **Mic or loopback** - capture your voice or anything playing through your speakers
 - **Translation** - multiple backends with in-app configuration
+- **Text to speech** - optional, speak in VRChat without using your voice
 - **VRChat OSC** - send transcription/translation directly to the chatbox
 - **Portable** - no Python install needed; everything runs from the extracted folder